-Michelin Guide Website: Inside Mini-Series, Major Chefs at Minibar
+Michelin Guide Digital Platform: Inside Mini-Series, Major Chefs at Minibar

-From the Michelin Guide Website by Lani Furbank.
+From the Michelin Guide Digital Platform by Lani Furbank.

 “Making the simple complicated is commonplace; making the complicated simple, awesomely simple, that’s creativity.”
 This wisdom by Charles Mingus once graced the quote chalkboard in the minibar kitchen, summing up the magic of José Andrés’s two-Michelin-starred restaurant.

 While the avant-garde restaurant invents dishes and techniques that literally transform ingredients and instill wonderment in diners, perhaps the most impressive feat is taking the involved and technical procedures in the kitchen and turning them into the simplest things: memory and emotion.

 Few chefs and restaurants in the world commit to this level of dining, and so Andrés gravitates towards those who are striving to create similar experiences.
 He recently launched a number of collaboration dinners called Mini-Series, Major Chefs, where minibar hosts culinary talent from around the world for once-in-a-lifetime experiences.

 The minibar team has cooked with famed Albert Adrià of Tickets (Barcelona), Josean Alija of Nerua(Bilbao, Spain), Marsia Taha of Gustu (La Paz, Bolivia), Brad Kilgore of Alter (Miami), Ángel León of Aponiente (Cádiz, Spain) and more.
 Andrés and minibar head chef Jorge Hernandez invite chefs whose cooking they want to learn from, and the two teams curate menus that highlight each restaurant’s unique qualities to complement and contrast with one another.